From a Finance IS to a Finance Data System

 Documenting data flows

 A lot of data is flowing into the finance department.
-Also, this data must be supported by servers and networks powerful enough to guarantee its storage and make it available in a reduced time.
+This data also needs to be supported by servers and networks powerful enough to ensure that it is stored and made available in the shortest possible time.

 It is also necessary to homogenize, classify and document the data, so that each interested party is able to retrieve and analyze the information.
 In a fully operational system, the data can even be directed to the users without them having to perform tedious search operations.